455th Air Expeditionary Wing: Combat operations

 On 26 June 1944, the group, which was leading the 304th Bombardment Wing on the raid, encountered fighter opposition that was described as the strongest Fifteenth Air Force had encountered to date, and which destroyed several Liberators of the 455th Group.
 One 740th Liberator was lost on the raid, while the squadron claimed eleven enemy aircraft destroyed (two shared claims).
 Enemy fighters were able to separate the 741st Squadron from its fighter escort and intensified their attacks on the squadron.
 One 741st bomber was lost when a Luftwaffe fighter dove head-on into it.
-The Liberator continued on the bomb run and dropped its bombs on the target before crashing into the ground.
+The Liberator continued on the bomb run and dropped its bombs on the target before crashing into the ground (Note: The group report expressly mentions the crew of this plane continuing the attack.
+While the squadron history and DUC citation both mention the collision, neither discusses the continuation of the attack.
+Compare Asch, et al., p.
+82 (group report) with p.
+83 (squadron history) and p.
+85 (DUC citation).)
 Other fighters continued their attacks to within 100 feet of the group's planes.
 On this mission, the 742d Squadron suffered its heaviest losses of the war, with six planes lost to enemy action.
 Only one of the squadron's Liberators that reached the target returned safely.
 The 743d Squadron put nine bombers over the target but was the only squadron of the group to bring all its planes home.
 The group pressed its attack on an oil refinery at Moosbierbaum, Austria, for which it received a second DUC.

 The group provided air support to ground forces in Operation Shingle, the landings at Anzio and the Battle of Monte Cassino in the spring of 1944.
 It knocked out coastal defenses to clear the way for Operation Dragoon, the invasion of southern France in September.
 As Axis forces were withdrawing from the Balkan peninsula in the fall of 1944, the squadron bombed marshalling yards, troop concentrations and airfields to slow their retreat.
 It flew air interdiction missions to support Operation Grapeshot, the Spring 1945 offensive in Northern Italy.